Please take a moment to fill out the new patient paperwork before your first visit.

 - How often will I need to come in?
 How long will my treatment take?

 - This is variable and is best decided after evaluating your problem.
 Some conditions take 2 visits to sort out, others may take more visits.
-The average is 6-10 visits.
+Each visit is 50 minutes long.
+You are typically seen weekly for 4 – 10 visits, depending on your condition.

 - I have seen many other Physical Therapists for my problem.
 Do I have to start all over again?